Lieutenant Morland Making Prisoners of Eighteen Germans in a Mine at Givenchy by H. Ripperger

 Similar artworks selected for you

-Sergeant Coxon shoots two of a party of three Germans who had attacked him during an attack on their trenches Lieutenant Lorrain Brodie won a VC for driving the enemy from British trenches at Becelaere in November 1915 Second-Corporal Smith propping up part of a mine gallery to ensure the rescue of his comrades Second-Lieutenant Rochfort Picks Up a Bomb Which Was About to Explode and Hurls It from the Trench Lieutenant Geary Hurrying Under Heavy Shell-Fire First World War 1914-1918.
+Sergeant Coxon shoots two of a party of three Germans who had attacked him during an attack on their trenches Lieutenant Lorrain Brodie won a VC for driving the enemy from British trenches at Becelaere in November 1915 Second-Corporal Smith propping up part of a mine gallery to ensure the rescue of his comrades Private Callf pulling a box of ammunition out of a bomb store set alight by the bursting of a shell Second-Lieutenant Rochfort Picks Up a Bomb Which Was About to Explode and Hurls It from the Trench Lieutenant Geary Hurrying Under Heavy Shell-Fire First World War 1914-1918.
 Russian military troops refueled in their trenches by children from neighboring villages.
 In Le Petite Journal, on 02/04/1916.
-Private Collection Captain Ranken attending to the wounded after his thigh and leg had been shattered Lieutenant Forshaw Throwing Bombs Continuously, Gallipoli, First World War Captain W. Allen Assisting Men Wounded by the Explosion of Ammunition after Being Himself Wounded Lieutenant Campbell and Private Vincent, Canadians, at British troops attack German trenches with hand grenades, from British Soldiers in a German Trench, Western Front, First World War, c1915, c1920 Private E. Warner holding singlehanded a trench which had been evacuated following a gas attack The Attack on Game Tree Fort, Illustration from Private Harris throwing himself on a bomb to save a comrade Lieutenant De Pass Bombing the Enemy After Entering One of Their Saps Australian Lance-Corporal Albert Jacka, VC, from Private (Acting-Corporal) L. Clarke, singlehanded, holding at bay a party of Germans during a counter-attack Second-Lieutenant Turner Leading a Bombing Attack Down a German Communication Trench Lieutenant Leach and Sergeant Hogan recapturing a trench from the Germans Firefighters Descend into the Flooded Mines of Courrieres and Find Thirteen Buried Workers Private J. Hutchinson shooting two German sentries when leading an attack on a German trench Private T Bull Won a DCM Hurling Bombs at the Enemy from the Parapet of their Trench at Rouges Banc May 1915 Sergeant Tuersley running to assist a wounded Corporal half of whose leg had been blown off by a shell Major (Temporary Lieutenant-Colonel) A.F.
-Douglas-Hamilton Rallies his Men and Leads them Forward, thus Checking the Enemy Private J. Miller staggers back, mortally wounded, with the answer to a message and falls at the feet of an officer on delivering it Private C F Smith Watching for Germans in a Mine Crater at Zillebeke in March 1915 An Episode of the Battle of Zanzur, Arabs Surprised in a Cave Where They Were Safe
+Private Collection Captain Ranken attending to the wounded after his thigh and leg had been shattered Lieutenant Forshaw Throwing Bombs Continuously, Gallipoli, First World War Captain W. Allen Assisting Men Wounded by the Explosion of Ammunition after Being Himself Wounded Lieutenant Campbell and Private Vincent, Canadians, at British troops attack German trenches with hand grenades, from British Soldiers in a German Trench, Western Front, First World War, c1915, c1920 Private E. Warner holding singlehanded a trench which had been evacuated following a gas attack The Attack on Game Tree Fort, Illustration from Private Harris throwing himself on a bomb to save a comrade Lieutenant De Pass Bombing the Enemy After Entering One of Their Saps Australian Lance-Corporal Albert Jacka, VC, from Private (Acting-Corporal) L. Clarke, singlehanded, holding at bay a party of Germans during a counter-attack Second-Lieutenant Turner Leading a Bombing Attack Down a German Communication Trench Lieutenant Leach and Sergeant Hogan recapturing a trench from the Germans Firefighters Descend into the Flooded Mines of Courrieres and Find Thirteen Buried Workers Private J. Hutchinson shooting two German sentries when leading an attack on a German trench Private T Bull Won a DCM Hurling Bombs at the Enemy from the Parapet of their Trench at Rouges Banc May 1915 Sergeant Tuersley running to assist a wounded Corporal half of whose leg had been blown off by a shell A German Officer and Fourteen of His Men Cry for Mercy to Lieutenant Leach Major (Temporary Lieutenant-Colonel) A.F.
+Douglas-Hamilton Rallies his Men and Leads them Forward, thus Checking the Enemy Private J. Miller staggers back, mortally wounded, with the answer to a message and falls at the feet of an officer on delivering it

 Show more similar artworks